Them, Robot: Production

+Reception

 The episode originally aired on the Fox network in the United States on March 18, 2012.
 It was watched by approximately 5.24 million people during this broadcast, and in the demographic for adults aged 18–49, it received a 2.4 Nielsen rating and a seven percent share.
-"Them Robot" became the second highest-rated broadcast in Fox's Animation Domination lineup for the night in terms of both total viewers and adults aged 18–49.
+"Them, Robot" became the second highest-rated broadcast in Fox's Animation Domination lineup for the night in terms of both total viewers and adults aged 18–49.

 Hayden Childs of The A.V.
 Club gave the episode a B, saying that while "there are a number of good jokes in this installment, the satire is far too gentle, if not feeble, for its subject matter, and the episode is far too willing to bury the satire to further the plot," but that "the episode offers enough good-natured humor to keep itself afloat."

+Teresa Lopez of TV Fanatic gave the episode 3.5 out of 5 stars.
+Lopez felt the plot relied heavily on Homer's stupidity.
+She highlighted the robots' lines during the baseball scene.

+John Schwarz of Bubbleblabber gave the episode a 9 out of 10 and thought that the episode was a "sterling effort."
+He highlighted several sight gags and the joke that the baseball rules of American League are worse than those of the National League.

+Steven Keslowitz referred to this episode as an example of popular culture warning of the dangers of automation.